jberkenbilt/qfs/README.md

   * If conflicts are found, offer to abort or override.
 * If `-n` was given, stop
 * If `-local` was given
-  * Create a tar file whose first entry is `.qfs/pending/repo/diff` and which subsequently contains the files that would be pushed
+  * Create a tar file whose first entries are `.qfs/push` and `.qfs/db/$site` and which subsequently contains the files that would be pushed
 * Otherwise, update the repository:
   * Create `.qfs/busy` on the repository
   * Apply changes by processing the diff.
 All changes are made to the repository.
-Ideally, changes would be made to the working database, but this turns out to be impractical.
+Ideally, changes would be made to the working database, but this turns out to be impractical because of issues with S3 timestamp granularity.
+See notes.
     * Recursively remove anything marked `rm` from s3
-    * For each added or changed file, upload a new version with appropriate metadata.
-The original hope was that, once uploaded, we would do an immediate head-object (S3 has strong read-after-write consistency) so the in-memory database update can include the object's modification time.
-The problem is that head-object returns second-granularity timestamps, while list-objects-v2 returns millisecond granularity, so instead, we will have to re-traverse using the working repository database as a cache.
+    * For each added or changed file, including metadata changes, upload a new version with appropriate metadata.
-  * Regenerate the repository database, writing locally to `.qfs/pending/repo/db`
+  * Regenerate the repository database, writing locally to `.qfs/db/repo.tmp`
-  * Upload `.qfs/pending/repo/db` to `.qfs/repo/db` with correct metadata
+  * Upload `.qfs/db/repo.tmp` to `.qfs/db/repo` with correct metadata
-  * Upload `.qfs/sites/$site/db` with correct metadata
+  * Upload `.qfs/db/$site` with correct metadata
-  * Move `.qfs/pending/repo/db` to `.qfs/repo/db` locally
+  * Move `.qfs/db/repo.tmp` to `.qfs/db/repo` locally
   * Delete `.qfs/busy` from the repository
   * If `-save-site` was given
     * Diff the site database with the _local copy_ of the other site's database, applying the global